elektrofuzzis/elektrofuzzis.gitgub.io/en/gettingstarted/RemoteControl.md

 sidebar:
     nav: gettingstarted-en
 ---
-Using this feature, you're able to use your ftSwarmControl as a remote control, without writing any code.
+In this example, we show how to use the Kelda in Swarm as a remote control without writing a single line of code.

-This feature is only available on ftSwarmControl.
-If you don't have one, please read the following explanations - you will need them in our next example about events.

 The idea of the remote control is quite easy.
 The sensor - input, button or joystick - is read every 25ms.
 So the firmware could detect signal changes.
 Based on a signal change, the firmware could invoke an actor - motor, servo or LED.